 - If a virtual viewing is not possible or practicable, establish a set of protocols and communicate them to all people involved prior to attending a viewing (e.g., real estate professionals, viewers, and current occupants).

-- Develop a policy prohibiting anyone with symptoms of COVID-19 from attending in-person viewings.
-Advise clients who have booked appointments that they must cancel if they develop symptoms.
-Policies may also cover those who are under order by the public health officer to self-isolate due to international travel.
+- Develop a policy prohibiting anyone with symptoms of COVID-19 or who is subject to a requirement to quarantine or self-isolate, from attending in-person viewings.
+Advise consumers who have booked appointments that they must cancel if they develop symptoms.
+This includes occupants of the home who are displaying symptoms.

 - Post signage at the property promoting the proper physical distancing requirement.